-Many cities and communities in the United States have banned motorcycles because of residents complaining about the noise from motorcycles.
+Many cities and communities in the United States have banned motorcycles because of residents complaining about the noise.
 And before I became immersed in motorcycle culture, I would have probably supported a city ordinance banning motorcycles if the noise bothered me.

 So, loud pipes make motorcyclists more visible to others on the road, and this increases safety.
 Now how much this contributes to saving lives is difficult to measure, but you might say that increased safety reduces the chances of serious accidents.
 There’s your answer: “loud pipes save lives” is truth.